 Redwood National Park California, USA Travel Guide

-Patrick's Point State Park in Trinidad, about SIXTY minutes south, presents magnificent coastal views, tide pools, and a recreated Yurok village.
-Ferndale, 1.5-2 a few hours to the south, is a charming Victorian village with well-maintained-preserved architecture, shops, and a historic cemetery.
+Patrick's Point State Park in Trinidad, about 1 hour south, features stunning coastal views, tide pools, and a recreated Yurok village.
+Ferndale, 1.5-2 a few hours south, is a charming Victorian village with well-preserved architecture, shops, and a historic cemetery.

-Avenue of the Giants, a scenic 31-mile alternative to Highway 101, is south of the park's main units, starting near Phillipsville.
+Avenue of the Giants, a scenic 31-mile alternative to Highway 101, is south of the preserve's main units, starting near Phillipsville.
 It highlights numerous private redwood groves and drive-thru trees.
-Combine it with your journey to or from Frisco.
-Explore Humboldt Bay, California's largest bay north of San Francisco, featuring Old Town Eureka, wildlife refuges, and the Samoa Peninsula.
+Combine it with your journey to or from The Bay area.
+Explore Humboldt Bay, California's largest bay north of The City by the bay, featuring Old Town Eureka, wildlife refuges, and the Samoa Peninsula.
 Del Norte Coast Redwoods State Park, part of the RNSP complex, has unique coastal redwood experiences and the Damnation Creek Trail.

 Headwaters Forest Reserve, near Eureka, protects old-growth redwood and Douglas fir forest.
 Access is via guided tours and limited public entry.
 Humboldt Lagoons State Park welcomes birdwatching, kayaking, and hiking around freshwater lagoons.